 Thank you for your continued support.
 I am grateful for your assistance in this effort to educate youth, especially girls.

 We here at Dentcare Kenya are doing well.
 Right now, I work in the public hospital in Mwingi town and the frustrations of lack of support for the purchase of dental equipment and materials are getting a toll on me.
 The nearest town where patients can seek proper dental treatment is at Kitui,Garissa or Thika towns.
 These places are over 100km away.
 So, we are planning to relocate one of the dental chairs in Mairobi to Mwingi town where we'll partner with a local hospital and provide access to affordable quality dental care for the masses.

 At one of our recent dental clinics, one of the people we served said this.
 “I wish I could find a word better than "Thank You" to really help sum up and show how loved, appreciated, and cared for I feel with Dentcare Kenya Foundation!
 I have never known of any dental team, or service to offer me their full attention.
 Dentcare Kenya Foundation!
 Treated me with royalty.
 I wish to have an opportunity to pay you back, but I know that no matter what I do, it would never measure up to a percentage of what you have done for me!
 I feel so blessed and so loved to have the honor of knowing Dentcare Kenya Foundation! “ At this recent clinic, we carried out over 50 dental extractions at the and had more than 30 dental referral cases to the Dentcare Kenya dental clinics.

-Thank you for supporting our efforts to provide affordable dental care to needy persons.
+Thank you for helping to support our efforts to provide affordable dental care to the needy in Kenya.